 (b) Partners' capital account.

-(4 marks) (c) Statement of financial position as at 31 March 2024.
-(6 marks) (Total: 20 marks)
+(c) Statement of financial position as at 31 March 2024.

-- (a) Highlight FOUR benefits of public sector accounts to their users. - (b) Rhoda Elma, a sole trader dealing in cosmetic goods lost some of her accounting data due to a computer virus.
+(a) Highlight FOUR benefits of public sector accounts to their users.

+(b) Rhoda Elma, a sole trader dealing in cosmetic goods lost some of her accounting data due to a computer virus.
 Whilst the book keeper of the business managed to reconstruct some elements of the financial statements, additional elements still need to be determined.
 The following set of balances was obtained from the statement of financial position of the business as at 30 November 2022: